Blogs

 Relies on physical cards, which may be outdated or missing.

-Standard workflows often cannot perform a deep search into secondary or tertiary payers if the patient only presents a primary card.
-Because these processes prioritize speed, valid coverage that exists in the payer system may never be captured by the provider’s internal records.
+Standard workflows also can't perform a deep search into secondary or tertiary payers if the patient only presents a primary card.
+Because these processes prioritize speed, valid coverage that exists in the payer system may never be captured in the provider's records.

 The High Cost of Misclassified Self-Pay Accounts

-Misclassifying patients as self-pay leads to higher uncompensated care costs and an increase in bad debt.
-When a practice pursues a patient for a balance that an insurance company should have covered, it creates unnecessary administrative strain on the billing team.
-These accounts often linger in A/R for longer periods, as collecting from individuals is generally less predictable than billing a payer.
+Misclassifying patients as self-pay drives up uncompensated care costs and inflates bad debt.
+When a health system pursues a patient for a balance that an insurer should have covered, it creates unnecessary administrative strain on the billing team.
+These accounts also tend to age out in A/R, since individual patient collections are far less predictable than payer reimbursements.

 Financial Impact Area Consequence of Misclassification